coursetable/ferry/README.md

 3. To retrieve evaluations, we run `fetch_ratings.py`.
 For each class found, this script will download all evaluation info, namely categorical and written evaluation responses.
 4. To retrieve demand statistics, we also need a list of course subject codes that the demand statistics are indexed by.
 These can be found using `fetch_subjects.py`.
 Once this has been done, we can get demand subjects using `fetch_demand.py`.

 Note that `fetch_classes.py`, `parse_classes.py`, `fetch_ratings.py`, `fetch_subjects.py`, and `fetch_demand.py` all have a `--season` argument that allows one to manually filter which seasons to retrieve.
-This script is useful for periodic updates in which we don't need to process older seasons (see [refresh.sh](https://github.com/coursetable/ferry/blob/master/refresh_courses.sh)) and for testing.
+This script is useful for periodic updates in which we don't need to process older seasons (see [refresh.sh](/refresh_courses.sh)) and for testing.

 ### Importation

-Once extraction is complete, our data can be imported into the Postgres database.
-As mentioned above, the only step here is to run `/ferry/importer.py`.
+As mentioned above, the only step here is to run `/ferry/stage.py`.
+With our full dataset, this takes about 2 minutes.

 ### Post-processing

-After the initial data has been imported into Postgres, we run `/ferry/computed.py` to do the following:
+After the initial tables have been staged in Postgres, we run `/ferry/deploy.py` to do the following:

 - Check invariants (e.g. the season codes in our listings and courses tables match)
-- Compute numerical ratings (overall rating and workload) per course
-- Compute historical ratings for courses and professors over all past offerings
+- If checks are successful, promote our staging tables to the main ones
+- Reindex the entire database
+- Regenerate materialized tables and add full-text search capability

+With our full dataset, this takes about a minute.

 ## Contributing